justinlee007/CarND-MPC-Project/README.md

 The speed at which data messages are sent to the program is highly influenced by the resolution and graphics quality selected in the opening screen of the simulator.
 Other factors include speed of the machine running the simulator, the OS and if other programs are competing for CPU/GPU usage.
 While these factors greatly influenced the perfomance of the PID controller, they became irrelevant for MPC once the artificial 100ms latency was added.

 # Tuning the Hyperparameters
+For this project, the hyperparameters chosen to focus on resided mostly with the coefficients on the constraints of the cost function.
+Those values are broken into three groups:
+* Non-actuators
+* Steering
+* Throttle

 # Tracking